bdeneuter/mindstorms/README.md

 ## Step 1.
 Install [LeJOS for EV3](http://www.lejos.org/ev3.php)

-* Mount the SD card to your pc
+* Mount the SD card to your development machine
-* Download the latest LeJOS distribution for EV3: [leJOS_EV3_0.9.0](https://sourceforge.net/projects/lejos/files/lejos-EV3/0.9.0-beta/leJOS_EV3_0.9.0-beta.tar.gz/download)
+* Download the latest LeJOS distribution for EV3 on your development machine and unpack the archive: [leJOS_EV3_0.9.0](https://sourceforge.net/projects/lejos/files/lejos-EV3/0.9.0-beta/leJOS_EV3_0.9.0-beta.tar.gz/download)